MicrosoftLearning/mslearn-fabric/Instructions/Labs/09-real-time-analytics-eventstream.md

     Note that the trasformed data includes the grouping field you specified (**Street**), the aggregation you specified (**SEUM_no_Bikes**), and a timestamp field indicating the end of the 5 second tumbling window in which the event occurred (**Window_End_Time**).

-## View the transformed data
+## Query the transformed data

-Now you can view the bicycle data that has been transformed and loaded into a table by your eventstream
+Now you can query the bicycle data that has been transformed and loaded into a table by your eventstream

 1. In the menu bar on the left, select your KQL database.
 1. 1.
 On the **database** tab, in the toolbar for your KQL database, use the **Refresh** button to refresh the view until you see the **bikes-by-street** table under the database.